Die Another Day (song): Usage on Die Another Day and release

 "Die Another Day" plays over the film's opening sequence, in which James Bond (Pierce Brosnan) is shown imprisoned and tortured in a North Korean military facility.
 Anita Camrata, executive vice president of MGM Music, remarked that the song "nailed" the essence of the scene and helped "set up the story."
 Its early placement in the film also allowed composer David Arnold to focus more fully on the overall score.
 However, longtime Bond title sequence designer Daniel Kleinman later admitted he was not fond of the choice: "If I had a decision about which music track would have gone with [that sequence], I probably wouldn't have chosen that particular song."

 In the United States, the physical single of "Die Another Day" was released on October 22, 2002.
 It was originally scheduled for October 10, but was leaked ten days earlier to a New York radio station.
-According to wesbite Hollywood.com, Madonna and her team were reportedly "beside themselves" over the premature leak.
+According to website Hollywood.com, Madonna and her team were reportedly "beside themselves" over the premature leak.
 The single was released in most European countries on October 28.
 (Note: See sources cited on "Weekly charts" section) It was later added to American Life, and included on Madonna's compilation albums Celebration (2009) and Finally Enough Love: 50 Number Ones (2022), the latter featuring a remix by Deepsky.
 Additional official remixes were produced by Deepsky, Victor Calderone, Dirty Vegas and Thunderpuss.